frankpablo/smith-site/docs/teaching/csc250/lecture-10.md

 ---

-Lecture Notes 10: Practice and Homework02 Demo
+Lecture Notes 10: Practice with PLs and Homework02 Grading
 =============================================================